 Dental anxiety is more common than many people realize.
 For some, the thought of sitting in a dental chair brings on nervousness, racing thoughts, or even physical discomfort.
-Sedation dentistry offers a way to make dental visits more comfortable, and among the different types available, oral conscious sedation has become a popular and effective choice.
+Sedation dentistry makes dental visits more comfortable, and among the available options, oral conscious sedation has become a popular and effective choice.
 If you’ve been avoiding necessary dental care or struggling with anxiety, understanding how this method works can help you decide whether it may be right for you.

 What Is Oral Conscious Sedation?